GaloisInc/saw-script/heapster-saw/doc/RustTrans.md

 * Otherwise, `Arg(sh)` is undefined.

+The complexity of the second case comes from the case where `Lyt(sh)` returns a struct permission where the permissions on the individual fields are cannot be separated from each other.
+In this case, `Arg(sh)` returns a ghost variable `ghost` to specify the tuple of the arguments, each of which are required to equal their corresponding projection of `ghost` using `eq_proj` permissions.

-For any sequence `sh1,...,shn` of shapes for `n` input arguments, we define the argument sequence layout function `Args(sh1,...,shn)` as the sequence of permissions on regular and ghost arguments given by `Arg(sh1),...,Arg(shn)`, if all of these are defined.
+The argument layout function `Arg(sh)` is extended to multiple arguments with the argument sequence layout function `Args(sh1,...,shn)`.
+For any sequence `sh1,...,shn` of shapes for `n` input arguments, we define the `Args(sh1,...,shn)` as the sequence of permissions on regular and ghost arguments given by `Arg(sh1),...,Arg(shn)`, if all of these are defined.

 We define the return value layout function `Ret(sh)` as a partial function from a shape `sh` to a permission on the return value `ret` of a funciton as follows: